Tracey Clark - Chair (AHT Member, Physiotherapist)

 Elizabeth was a member of the Accreditation Steering Committee from 2015-2018.
 She is a past Vice President of the AHTA, and chaired the Governance Committee and the Research and Scholarship Committee of the AHTA.
 She was honoured with Life Membership of the AHTA in 2014.
 Elizabeth has worked in the private arena as a Hand Therapist since 1995 on the Central Coast NSW, and before that spent 10 years in the public hospital sector.
 Elizabeth has a Master of Public Health, and a Master of Health Science (Physiotherapy) from the University of Sydney.
-She is also a Graduate Member of the Australian Institute of Company Directors, is on the NSW Physiotherapy Council, and is a Board Member of the HNECC Primary Health Network.
+She is also a Graduate Member of the Australian Institute of Company Directors, Is the President of the NSW Physiotherapy Council is and is a Board Member of the HNECC Primary Health Network.

 Melanie McCulloch (AHT Member, Occupational Therapist)

 Melanie is the Director and Senior Hand Therapist at Re-wired Hand Therapy & Nerve Recovery in Melbourne, Victoria.
 She has extensive experience in the treatment of brachial plexus injury, and has presented at numerous AHTA conferences including a workshop on Nerve Transfer Rehabilitation in 2017.
 She has previously worked in the public sector and the UK as a hand therapist in a variety of settings since 1997.
 Melanie graduated from La Trobe University in Occupational Therapy, and has a Graduate Certificate in Hand Therapy from Derby in the UK.